Introduction

 Overview

-from HashiCorp have been widely used for Cloud environments.
-However, we've seen lately that VMware is also getting a lot of attention.
-In speaking with multiple customers, we've seen that private cloud teams are seeing the benefits of Infrastructure as Code (IaC) workflows used in cloud environments.
+Tools such as Packer and Terraform from HashiCorp have been widely used for Cloud environments.
+However, we’ve seen lately that VMware is also getting a lot of attention.
+In speaking with multiple customers, we’ve seen that private cloud teams are seeing the benefits of Infrastructure as Code (IaC) workflows used in cloud environments.
 As a result, these private cloud teams are also implementing IaC on-premises.
-The goal of this blog post is to help the private cloud teams to see an example of how to automate the creation of a Ubuntu 20.04 VMware template with Packer
+The goal of this blog post is to help the private cloud teams to see an example of how to automate the creation of a Ubuntu 20.04 VMware template with Packer.
+In a subsequent blog post, we will see how to use Terraform to provision VMs by cloning this VMware template.

 UPDATE: This is a shout-out to my colleague Kalen Arndt for his excellent work on Packer with cloud-init.